+SECTION 19.13.6 - ASSOCIATION OR AFFILIATE LEAVE

-- Section 19.13.6 Association or Affiliate Leave Upon written application, the District will grant a leave for length of term for any employee who can show evidence that he or she has been duly elected or appointed to any office in the Association or its affiliate organizations. - Section 19.13.6.1 While on said leave, the employee will be entitled to the same wages and benefits as if he/she were teaching in the District.
+Upon written application, the District will grant a leave for length of term for any employee who can show evidence that he or she has been duly elected or appointed to any office in the Association or its affiliate organizations.

+While on association or affiliate leave, the employee will be entitled to the same wages and benefits as if he/she were teaching in the District.
 This section will apply providing that the District is reimbursed the dollar amount equal to the salary and benefits paid to the employee while on leave.
-Such payment will be made on or before the 20th of each month during such leave. - Section 19.13.6.2 Upon return from Association leave, the employee will be returned to the same position he/she held prior to the leave, provided such position is still available and the leave did not exceed three (3) school years, subject to any applicable District policies or collective bargaining agreement provisions, including those pertaining to reductions in programs, services and personnel.
-If the position is no longer available or the leave exceeds three (3) school years, the employee will be placed in similar position. - Section 19.13.6.3 Leave under this provision may be extended upon official notification from the employee and the organization or association involved. - Section 19.13.7 Association Business Leave The District will grant up to sixty-five (65) days per year, with additional days as per current practice, to employees for the purpose of Association business.
+Such payment will be made on or before the 20th of each month during such leave.

+Upon return from Association leave, the employee will be returned to the same position he/she held prior to the leave, provided such position is still available and the leave did not exceed three (3) school years, subject to any applicable District policies or collective bargaining agreement provisions, including those pertaining to reductions in programs, services, and personnel.
+If the position is no longer available or the leave exceeds three (3) school years, the employee will be placed in similar position.

+Leave under this provision may be extended upon official notification from the employee and the organization or association involved.

+SECTION 19.13.7 - ASSOCIATION BUSINESS LEAVE

+The District will grant up to sixty-five (65) days per year, with additional days as per current practice, to employees for the purpose of Association business.
 Requests will be made to the Superintendent or designee and such leave will be granted, provided that the leave does not present a hardship on the educational program in any school.
 The Association will reimburse the District the cost of necessary substitutes.

-ARTICLE 20 SALARIES, STIPENDS AND EXTENDED CONTRACTS
+ARTICLE 20 | SALARIES, STIPENDS AND EXTENDED CONTRACTS

-Section 20.1 All salary and compensation increases (including increments, educational advancements, and benefits) are granted only on the basis that such increases will not cause the District to violate any applicable law, the Appropriations Act or any rules or regulations adopted pursuant to state statutes dealing with salary and compensation issues.
+All salary and compensation increase (including increments, educational advancements, and benefits) are granted only on the basis that such increases will not cause the District to violate any applicable law, the Appropriations Act or any rules or regulations adopted pursuant to state statutes dealing with salary and compensation issues.
 In the event any such violations should occur, the District agrees to meet with the Association to determine an appropriate method of adjusting bargaining unit salaries and compensation to a level which will insure conformity to such laws, rules, and regulations.
 Such adjustment will be made as soon as practical.